GluuFederation/docs-gg-prod/docs/source/tutorials/oidc-uma-tutorial.md

 This completes the configuration.
 Next, request the Kong proxy at `https://<your_host>/settings/` in the browser.
 As per my configuration, I am requesting `https://dev1.gluu.org/settings/`.

-!!!
-Important
-    The request should be `/settings/` not a `/settings`.
-Look [here](../../plugin/common-features/#dynamic-resource-protection) for more detail about dynamic path registration.

 ## Authentication

 1. Once you request to kong proxy, the plugin will redirect you to your OP side.